hapijs/hapi/Readme.md

   * `schema` - validation rules for incoming requests' payload (request body).
 Defaults to no validation (any payload allowed).
 Set to an empty object _'{}'_ to forbid payloads.
 See [Payload Validation](#payload-validation) for more information.
   * `response` - validation rules for outgoing responses' payload (response body).
 Defaults to no validation (any payload allowed).
 Set to an empty object _'{}'_ to forbid payloads.
 See [Response Validation](#response-validation) for more information.
   * `payload` - determines how the request payload is processed.
 Defaults to _'parse'_ if `schema` is present or `method` is _'POST'_ or _'PUT'_, otherwise _'stream'_.
 Payload processing is configured using the server [`payload`](#payload) option.
 Options are:
     * _'stream'_ - the incoming request stream is left untouched, leaving it up to the handler to process the request via _'request.raw.req'_.
+Note that the request readable stream is put in a paused state and must be resumed before it will emit data events.
     * _'raw'_ - the payload is read and stored in _'request.rawBody'_ but not parsed.
     * _'parse'_ - the payload is read and stored in _'request.rawBody'_ and then parsed (JSON or form-encoded) and stored in _'request.payload'_.
   * `cache` - if the server `cache` option is enabled and the route method is 'GET', the route can be configured to use the cache as described in [Caching](#caching).